vengi-voxel/vengi/src/server/README.md

 ## Chunk download

 The chunks are persisted in the database and can be made available via cdn or any other http server.
 The gameserver has a built-in http server, too.
-If you want to use it, you have to set the `sv_httpchunkurl` to your gameserver hostname like this:
+If you want to use any other http server, you have to set it via `sv_httpchunkurl` like this:

 ```
-./vengi-server -set sv_httpchunkurl http://myhostname:8080/chunk
+./vengi-server -set sv_httpchunkurl http://myhostname:8080/mychunkurl
 ```

 ... or export the environment variable SV_HTTPCHUNKURL or add it to your config file (see